 At the end of your Kerala trip you would have ample reasons to believe that Kerala indeed the God’s Own Country.
 The only doubt probably haunt you could be – Is God too a communist in Kerala! ?

+Monsoon in Kerala begins by early Jun and lasts for about 4 months.
 Though summers are sticky and hot – thanks to the warm sea breeze – winter months are never freezing cold.
 In other words Kerala exhibits a typical tropical climate.

 The real attraction of Kerala tour lies in its attitude.
 People are friendly, curious and helpful.
 One can travel the state in a casual way and safely.
 Though the quality of roads could not be described as the best, the whole state is interconnected with a crisscrossing network of roads.
 State run and private buses compete to woo passengers.
 The railway practically runs through the full length of Kerala, offering good rail connectivity within and other cities of India.
 This tiny state has three airports with international and domestic connections.